mahilab/Syntacts/tutorials/draw.md

     <img src="https://raw.githubusercontent.com/wiki/mahilab/Syntacts/images/tut-draw/array.png" height="250">
 </p>

 Looking good, but so far we have only created a static background.
-Let's add some user controls.
+Let's add some interactivity.
 We will offer two modes of user interaction: one where the user can draw a series of paths and play them back on the array, and one where the array target position follows the mouse in realtime.

-For the "playback" mode, we will define our paths as a vector of vectors of Vec2.
+For the "playback" mode, we will define our paths as a vector of vectors of Vec2s.
 We will also add a few boolean flags so we know what mode we are in, as well as a variable to store the position of the Spatializer target position in pixels:

 ```cpp
 /// User's paths